 The second sign person enters their username and password, then clicks Checked.

-The med line turns green.
+The medication line turns green.

 - Click on Edit